jeandiogo/locker/README.md

 Locker is a single header C++20 class with static member functions to lock files on Linux systems, so they can be accessed exclusively or used for process synchronization (e.g. as slow inter-process mutexes).

 - **The locking policy is guaranteed only among programs using this library.** Locking a file does not prevent other processes from opening it, but it ensures that only one program will get the lock at a time.
-All locking and unlocking functions accept a single filename, multiple filenames, a list of filenames, or a vector of filenames.
+All lock and unlock functions accept a single filename, multiple filenames, a list of filenames, or a vector of filenames.

 - **If the file to be locked does not exist it will be created.** However, an exception will be throw if an empty filename is given, if a directory name is given, or if the program does not have permission to read and write to the file and its directory.

-- **The lockings are reentrant.** If you have locked a file twice, you have to unlock it twice too.
+- **The locks are reentrant.** If you have locked a file twice, you have to unlock it twice too.
 Therefore, always prefer using the lock guard, which will automatically release a lockfile before leaving its scope of declaration.

-- **The locker provides process-safety, but not thread-safety.** Once a process has acquired the lock, its threads and future forks will not be stopped by it nor they will be able to mutually exclude each other by using the filelock.
-Therefore, avoid forking a program while it has some file locked and use mutexes to synchronize its inner threads.
+- **The locker provides process-safety, but not thread-safety.** Once a process has acquired the lock, its threads and future forks will not be stopped by it, nor they will be able to mutually exclude each other by using the lock.
+Therefore, avoid forking a program while it has some file locked, and use mutexes to synchronize its inner threads.

 - **Lock and unlock operations are independent from open and close operations.** If you want to open a lockfile you need to use file handlers like "fopen" and "fstream", and close the file before the unlock.
-To circumvent that, this library provides functions for exclusive read, write, append, and memory-map, which are all process-safe (although still not thread-safe) and will not interfere with your current locks.
+To circumvent that, this library provides functions for exclusive read, write, append, and memory-map, which are all process-safe (although not thread-safe) and will not interfere with your current locks.
 It is still your responsability to handle race conditions among threads trying to open files locked by their parent.

 When compiling with g++, use the flag *-std=c++20* (available since GCC 10).